X̌ əns gəgayolas

 About Wei Wai Kum First Nation

-The Wei Wai Kum First Nation (Campbell River Indian Band) engages in a range of social and economic programs, services and activities that promote the well-being and prosperity of our members.
+The Wei Wai Kum First Nation (Campbell River Indian Band) delivers a wide range of social and economic programs, services, and activities designed to support the well-being and prosperity of our members.

-The Wei Wai Kum First Nation has 788 members, 368 of whom live on Campbell River Indian Reserve #11.
-The Nation also has three remote reserves: Homayno #2, Loughborough #3, and Matlaten #4.
+The Wei Wai Kum First Nation has 875 registered members, with 329 living on Campbell River Indian Reserve #11.
+The Nation’s most recent addition is IR #13, and we also hold three remote reserves: Homayno #2, Loughborough #3, and Matlaten #4.